sebasblanco/algorithms/README.md

 # Algorithms
 ## Overview
  Welcome to my Algorithms repository!
-I have uploaded various algorithm implementations in Python and Jupyer Notebooks with the goal to provide clean, efficient, and well-documented code for learning, reference, and problem-solving.
+I have uploaded various algorithm implementations in Python and Jupyer Notebooks with the goal to provide clean, efficient, and well-documented code for reference and problem-solving.

 ## Algorithms included